 Testing Django SimpleJWT token_obtain_pair endpoint

-Let's use CURL command to issue token pair.
+Let's use CURL command to issue a token pair.

 curl \